Teacher Resources

 Council for Exceptional Children (CEC)

 The Council for Exceptional Children (CEC) is the largest international professional organization dedicated to improving the educational success of individuals with disabilities and/or gifts and talents.
-CEC advocates for appropriate governmental policies, sets professional standards, provides professional development, advocates for individuals with exceptionalities, and helps professionals obtain conditions and resources necessary for effective professional practice.
+CEC pushes for appropriate governmental policies, sets professional standards, provides professional development, supports individuals with exceptionalities, and helps professionals obtain conditions and resources necessary for effective professional practice.

 For more information or to join, please visit the Council for Exceptional Childrens web site.